 Loyal customer base

-Unfortunately until all places will be fully inclusive, blind people will have to make a choice which service they will use, which web site they will shop from, where do they make their reservations, where do they spend their vacation.
-And the deciding factor often times will come down to accessibility.
+Unfortunately, until all places are fully inclusive, blind people will have to choose which service they will use, which website they will shop from, where they make their reservations, and where do they spend their vacation.
+And the deciding factor oftentimes will come down to accessibility.
 You can not only capture a segment of the market, but by providing inclusive solutions you will be able to keep that segment, let’s face it, often for the lack of competition.
 It is not only the loyalty that you can count on but the word of mouth to spread the news.
 There are many forums and platforms to discuss the accessibility of goods and services, and these are the places where people will recommend what worked out for them, so others don’t have to take chances.

 Family and friends

 Let’s continue with the hotel and museum examples.
-People often schedule programs together, like a family trip, a friends outing, a class trip, etc. Unless it is an organization for blind people, the majority of the people will be sighted.
-However, in order to create an inclusive experience for all, they all have to choose the activities that is also inclusive for a blind person.
+People often schedule programs together, like a family trip, a friend’s outing, a class trip, etc. Unless it is an organization for blind people, the majority of the people will be sighted.
+However, to create an inclusive experience for all, they all have to choose activities that are also inclusive for a blind person.
 Thus, all of a sudden you are providing a service for more people based on a decision to ensure accessibility for the blind person in the group.

 What’s necessary for one can be useful for others